espruino/EspruinoDocs/info/Assembler.md

 **Note:** The best method is now to convert the raw opcodes to a base64 encoded string, and to then use the following:

 ```
-var pulse = E.nativeCall(0, "void ()", atob("w4D...my...base64...encoded...data...AAAg"))
+var myFn = E.nativeCall(1, "void ()", atob("w4D...my...base64...encoded...data...AAAg"))
 ```

 This will save the program code into Espruino's variable storage, so `save()` will store it along with everything else.
+Note that we're passing `1` as the offset, because it is Thumb assembly.